If A and B are

 A production process produces 2% defective parts.
 A sample of five parts from the production process is selected.
 What is the probability that the sample contains exactly two defective parts?

 The number of electrical outages in a city varies from day to day.
-Assume that the number of electrical outages ( ) in the city has the following probability distribution.
+Assume that the number of electrical outages ( x ) in the city has the following probability distribution.

-xf (x)
+f (x)

 The mean and the standard deviation for the number of electrical outages (respectively) are _____.